 First-Year Housing Agreement Conditions of Rental

-This is a reference copy only of the Housing Agreement acknowledged as part of the First-Year Housing application which is completed online.
+Housing Agreements are acknowledged as part of the New Student Housing application which is completed in the Student GHQ.
 All campus residents are required to comply with the policies, guidelines, and expectations for students outlined in the Washington and Lee Student Handbook (http://go.wlu.edu/student-handbook).

-This rental license has been made available to you at the request of the Admissions Committee of Washington and Lee University.
-Of your $1,000 nonrefundable reservation fee, $850 will be applied toward your fall-term tuition.
-The remaining $150 will be held as a housing deposit, which is returnable at the end of the academic year, less any subsequent charges assessed for damages to the room.
+For new students, $850 of your $1,000 nonrefundable reservation fee will be applied toward your fall-term tuition.
+The remaining $150 will be held as a housing deposit which is returnable at the end of the academic year, less any subsequent charges assessed for damages to the room.
 Students also share responsibility for damage to common living areas and furnishings.
 Any damage caused by vandalism during the academic year will be immediately charged to the student(s).
 Payment will be due at that time, and may not be deducted from the security deposit.
 A $150 charge will be assessed for unreturned or lost keys.
 Lost keys must be reported to the Office of Residential Life (Commons 212 ~ email@example.com) immediately in order for the lock to be replaced and new key(s) issued.
 In the event that your key is not returned to the Office of Residential Life or to your RA at the end of the academic year or within 2 weeks of checking out, your security deposit will be forfeited.

 Rooms are rented for the entire academic year, not by the month, with rents payable in August in advance of the fall term and again in December, in advance of the winter and spring terms.
-For rental purposes, the winter and spring terms are considered as a single session with no additional charge for the spring term.
-Students may not move into the residence halls before the designated move-in date of Sunday, August 28, 2016 (for The Leading Edge participants ONLY) and Saturday, September 3, 2016.* Students are required to vacate the room 24 hours after the last scheduled exam of spring term.
+For rental purposes, the winter and spring terms are considered as a single session with no additional charge for the spring term (12 Week Fall Term; 12 Week Winter Term; 4 Week Spring Term).
+Students may NOT move into the residence halls before their designated move-in date.
 A student who is permitted to change rooms any time during the academic year will be responsible for the rate difference.

 No refunds are made to students who withdraw voluntarily or involuntarily from the University.
 Residence hall rental licenses and room assignments are not transferable without permission from the Dean for First-Year Experience.
-By signing this rental license, the student agrees to respect the rights of roommates, particularly the right to restrict visitors to the room and the right to a reasonable degree of privacy.
+Students agree to respect the rights of roommates, particularly the right to restrict visitors to the room and the right to a reasonable degree of privacy.
 All students should recognize that living in a residence hall requires compromises among residents.

 *Rates include basic cable television.